Querz/mcaselector/README.md

 The tool creates an image for each region from the provided mca-files.
 These images are saved separately inside a `cache`-folder in the working directory of the program for future usage.
 Experience showed that a Minecraft world with a size of 10GB resulted in cached image files with a total size of 80-100MB.
 Caching as many regions as possible significantly improves loading times though.

 ### Debugging
-If something is not working properly or if you want to see the exact query that is run using the chunk filter, the MCA Selector can be executed with `-debug` to print some additional information to the console.
+If something is not working properly or if you want to see the exact query that is run using the chunk filter, debugging can be enabled in the settings.
+It will print useful information about what the program is currently doing to the console.

 ---
 ## Supported Versions